silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       - yarn add bee-queue
     - yarn add express-async-errors.
 Note that this is a dependency due to Sentry.
 For more details, check section Error Monitoring (Module 03)
     - yarn add youch.
 This lib handler the error message to show it friendly to developer
+    - yarn add dotenv.
+This lib is necessary for environment variables be able on application by .env file created on root folder

 ### Sequelize commands